robenkleene/parrot/README.md

 ## ParrotNote

-ParrotNote is a Max for Live *MIDI effect* that routes the incoming MIDI note to the Parrot audio effect, so that Parrot plays the sample at the same time that the synthesizer receives the incoming MIDI note.
-ParrotNote works around the fact that Max for Live audio effects cannot receive MIDI input directly.
+ParrotNote is a Max for Live *MIDI effect* that routes the incoming MIDI note to Parrot, the audio effect, so that Parrot can play the sample at the same time that the synthesizer receives the incoming MIDI note.
+In other words, ParrotNote works around the fact that Max for Live audio effects cannot receive MIDI input directly.

 ## Setup

-To use Parrot, insert ParrotNote to the left of the synthesizer, and Parrot to the right of the synthesizer.
+To use Parrot, insert ParrotNote to the left of an instrument and Parrot to the right of the instrument.
+To load a sample, drag it onto the waveform box.

 ## Interface

 ### ParrotNote

-ParrotNote's interface is very simple.
-It shows the pitch and velocity of the incoming note.
-You can also press the button to output the last played note.
+ParrotNote's interface shows the pitch and velocity of the most recent MIDI note.
+The button outputs the MIDI note.

 ### Parrot

 #### Analyzer

-- `Both` / `DAC` / `Sample`: Determine whether to show the DAC and Sample overlaid (`Both`) or just the DAC or sample.
+- `Both` / `DAC` / `Sample`: Select whether to overlay the DAC and Sample (`Both`), or display only the DAC or sample.
 - `Spectrum` / `Meter`: Choose between two ways of visualizing the spectral output.

 #### Sample Playback

 - The button plays the sample.
-- Drag a sample into the waveform box to load a sample.
+- To load a sample, drag it onto the waveform box.
-- `Mute`: Toggle whether the sample audio is output.
+- `Mute`: Toggle whether the sample's audio is output.
 - Attack and decay envelope in `ms`.